MK316/Engedu-phonology/pages/project.md

 # Pronunciation Analysis Project: Graduate-Level Final Assignment

 This project involves analyzing the English pronunciation of Korean learners using authentic student recordings.
-Each student will be assigned **one audio file**, and your goal is to provide a **diagnostic analysis** with **instructional feedback**.
+A total of 4 learner recordings will be provided and each student will be assigned **one audio file to focus on**.
+Your goal is to provide a **diagnostic analysis** with **instructional feedback**.
 This project draws on knowledge from your phonology course and should apply both **segmental** and **suprasegmental** frameworks.

 ---

 ## 🎯 Project Overview

-- **Task**: Analyze one Korean learner’s English pronunciation using the checklist below.
+- **Task**: 1) Analyze one Korean learner’s English pronunciation using the checklist below.
+2) Include a comparative analysis by referring to the three audio files in addition to the focus audio.
-- **Goal**: Identify common errors, provide phonetic descriptions/(additional) explanations, and offer pedagogical suggestions.
+- **Goal**: Identify common errors, provide phonetic descriptions/(additional) explanations, and offer pedagogical suggestions for the target English learner.
 - **Deliverables**:
   1. A **brief written report** (2–3 pages): by Nov.27
   2. A **short in-class presentation** (10-15 minutes): during the final week